Garden Jobs for August

 Wait until after your Lavenders have flowered, then cut back to about 2.5cm below the flowered stems.
 (Just be careful not to cut into the old, woody part of the plant.)

-Dry your prunings by tying the stems together and hanging them upside down, then use them to make lavender bags or soaps.
+Dry your pruning by tying the stems together and hanging them upside down, then use them to make lavender bags, soap or cake!

 4. Cut down old Raspberry canes